-We offer a variety of sessions so that you can match your learning preference to the presentations formats: 100-minute workshops, 60-minute sessions, 40-minute presentations, 20-minute discussions, traditional plenary addresses, round-table discussions, and poster sessions.
+We offer a variety of sessions so that you can match your learning preference to the presentations formats: 75-minute workshops, 50-minute sessions, 20-minute discussions, traditional plenary addresses, round-table discussions, and poster sessions.
 Conference presentations are selected through a blind peer-review process.

 About Newport Beach